aragon/hack/docs/tutorial.md

 ???

 ## Chapter 2: Aragon for the real world
-Before we get too far into our study of the Aragon stack, we should remember that we're learning about Aragon so that we can empower people to run real DAOs in the real world to accomplish something in particular.
-To help keep this tutorial rooted, we'll introduce a fictional persona who will run a fictional organization that we will build in Aragon.
+Before we get too far into our study of the Aragon stack, we should remember that we're learning about Aragon so that we can empower people to run DAOs in the real world to accomplish something concrete.
+To help keep this tutorial rooted, we'll introduce a fictional [persona](https://en.wikipedia.org/wiki/Persona_(user_experience)) who will run a fictional organization that we will build in Aragon.

 ### Introducing María
 ![](/docs/assets/maria.jpg)
 María is a 15 year-old precocious girl living in Venezuela.
 Though her family is poor, her father has managed to get her a second-hand laptop when she was just 11.
 Connecting to free resources on the internet via a 1MB/s connection, she teaches herself how to code.

-After 3 years — and a lot of school bullying and misogyny — she has started creating awesome software.
-Most importantly, she has read about entrepreneurship and has developed a desire to use her abilities for the good.
-She's dreaming of founding a company.
-Employing people.
-Creating value.
-Getting her family out of poverty.
+After 3 years she has started creating awesome software.
+Most importantly, she has read about entrepreneurship and has developed a desire to use her abilities to help people.
+She dreams of founding a company, employing people, creating value, and getting her family out of poverty.

-She knows how risky it is to become an entrepreneur in Venezuela.
+But she knows how risky it is to become an entrepreneur in Venezuela.
 She knows stories of people being kidnapped.
 She knows about businesses being expropriated.
 She learns that it would take half a year to incorporate and that 34% of everything she earns would go to the corrupt government.
-But she's brave and so she perists.

-Finally, however, she learns that she cannot form a company because she is simply too young.
+Finally she learns that she cannot form a company because she is simply too young.

 But, María is living in 2018, and so, sooner or later, someone tells her about Aragon...